deso-protocol/frontend/README.md

 # Start Coding

-The quickest way to contribute changes to the Deso Frontend is the following these steps:
+The quickest way to contribute changes to the DeSo Frontend is the following these steps:

 1. Open frontend repo in Gitpod